-Note: If you need to use password-based authentication, refer to this page on how to set that up.
+Note: If you need to use password-based authentication, refer to Enable Password Login.

 Create a private key

 In the process of creating a new user, the user's SSH key is sent via email.
 Paste the contents of this email (include

 END) into a new file (e.g. call it

 In order to use your private key at the command line, you need to tighten permissions.
 Run the following command:

 chmod 600 userPrivateKey.pem